Oahu Travel with Toddlers: Our Favorites as a Family

 • By Train

-The Swiss train system is very efficient and the train into the city center is an easy, pleasant journey, particularly if coming from the Lausanne route along the water.
+The Swiss train system is very efficient and the train into the city center is an easy, pleasant journey, particularly if coming from the Lausanne route along the water, the luxury train holidays are highly recommended.

 • By Car